Humboldt-WI/blog/content/_index.md

 ---
-title: "Ananke: a Hugo Theme"
+title: "Institute of Information Systems"
 featured_image: '/images/gohugo-default-sample-hero-image.jpg'
 description: "The last theme you'll ever need.
 Maybe."
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to the official blogs of Chair of Information Systems at HU-Berlin